Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsection{Logic Synthesis Recipe Exploration}

-We formulate logic synthesis as a Markov Decision Process (MDP) process, with the optimization objective of reducing the solving time for a given input instance.
-Consequently, such sequence decision-making process entails iteratively selecting a logic synthesis operation as an action according to the current circuit state.
+We formulate LS as a Markov Decision Process (MDP) process, with the optimization objective of reducing the solving time for a given input instance.
+Consequently, such sequential decision-making process entails iteratively selecting a LS operation as an action according to the current circuit state.